yct37785/ArithmeticExpressionGenerator/README.md

 # ArithmeticStringGenerator
-Generate a random arithmetic problem string with the answer using BST.
+Generate a random arithmetic problem string with the answer using a binary tree.